 Comfortable 3+2 high-back bench-type seating and luggage racks over the seat backs.

 This image shows a different style of compartment.
 It comes from what is believed to be one of the Class 115 diesel multiple unit trains that operated out of London Marylebone station.
 Note the 2 + 3 bench type seating in bays with the offset central walkway and 6 abreast seating at the internal partitions.

 Compartment Carriages In Preservation

-Some passenger carriages that include compartment type seating survived to the present era and therefore it is still possible to sample this type of seating - both on static rolling stick and as a real passenger, albeit (in most cases) only at leisure-themed historic living museum railways.
+Some passenger carriages which include compartment type seating survived to the present era and therefore it is still possible to sample this type of seating - both on static rolling stock and as a real passenger, albeit (in most cases) only at leisure-themed historic living museum railways.

 These first images come from a MK1 carriage which is used on railtours / private charter leisure based services.
-Only these two views were taken, with the intension of complementing (rather than duplicating) existing images as seen on other trains.
+Only a few views were taken, as the aim was to complement (rather than duplicate) existing images as seen on other trains.